Nutritionist Offers Nutrition & Healthy Eating Tips

 Nutrition & Healthy Eating Tips: Drinks

 58. Celebrate Canada 153 with a glass of dry white or red wine because most dry wine tends to be low in sugar.
-How to choose wine and drink it without gaining weight
+Wine & Weight Loss: How To Choose Wine & Drink It Without Gaining Weight

 59. Use Stevia, a natural sweetener, to sweeten coffee because it has zero calories and zero carbs.
 It’s also great for weight loss and has a non-glycemic response.